misgav/Generated-Classical-Music/Versions/1.0.0/README.md

 ###### OPTIONS

+-c

--c	the program would compress all the text files in ./Dataset/CSVs and upload them to ./Dataset/Compressed
+	The program would compress all the text files in ./Dataset/CSVs and upload them to ./Dataset/Compressed

+-d

--d	the program would decompress all the text files from ./Dataset/Compressed and upload them to ./Generated/Decompressed
+	The program would decompress all the text files from ./Dataset/Compressed and upload them to ./Generated/Decompressed

+-m

--m	would generate a midi file into ./Generated/Midis/
+	Would generate a midi file into ./Generated/Midis/

 ## NAME